urohit011/Schemer/README.md

 # Schemer

+![Screenshot] (./screenshot/schemer.png?raw=true)

-Schemer lets you change colorscheme of your gnome terminal (Yes! only gnome terminal) vaery easily.
+Schemer lets you change colorscheme of your gnome terminal (Yes! only gnome terminal) very easily.
 Here are the following things it does

 - Fetches numerous colorschemes available on https://terminal.sexy (an awesome project by [George Czabania]).
 - Shows you how the colorscheme would look on your gnome terminal.